awkspace/jenkdind/README.md

 # JenkDIND: A Dockerized Jenkins with DIND

-This is a simple image based on `jenkins/jenkins:lts-alpine` with DIND (Docker- in-Docker) running alongide Jenkins.
+This is a simple image based on `jenkins/jenkins:lts-alpine` with DIND (Docker- in-Docker) running alongside Jenkins.
 All of Jenkins’s Docker capabilities should be operational by default.

 JenkDIND is powered by [s6-overlay](https://github.com/just-containers/s6-overlay) and a healthy